-Speech-Language Pathologists Area Special Education Description School-based Speech-Language Pathologists (SLPs) in WCPSS provide a variety of critical services to students, including: Providing interventions during Multi-Tiered Systems of Support (MTSS) Screening and evaluating students Providing and documenting services for individual students Consulting and collaborating with teachers and staff through supplemental aids and supports Training for school staff in working with and meeting the needs of communication- impaired students Serving on Mealtime Support Team and safety monitoring of Mealtime Support Plans Providing consultation and parent education to support student needs Per North Carolina Department of Public Instruction (NCDPI) guidelines, SLP caseloads should not exceed a 1:50 ratio.
-Currently, 9,715 students have Individualized Education Program (IEP) services for speech/language.
-Based on this ratio, 194.3 full-time equivalents, or 1,943 Months of Employment (MOE), are required.
-Currently, there are 1,571.5 MOE allotted to serve students with speech/language needs.
-This leaves a gap of 371.5 MOE to meet a 1:50 ratio.
+Speech-Language Pathologists Area Special Education Description School-based Speech-Language Pathologists (SLPs) in WCPSS provide a variety of critical services to students, including: Providing interventions during Multi-Tiered Systems of Support (MTSS) Screening and evaluating students Providing and documenting services for individual students Consulting and collaborating with teachers and staff through supplemental aids and supports Training for school staff in working with and meeting the needs of communication- impaired students Serving on Mealtime Support Team and safety monitoring of Mealtime Support Plans Providing consultation and parent education to support student needs should not exceed a 1:50 ratio.
+Currently, 9,715 students have Individualized Educatio Program (IEP) services for speech/language.
+Based on this ratio, 194.3 full-time equivalents or 1,943 Months of Employment (MOE), are required.
+Currently, there are 1,571.5 MOE allotted to serve students with speech/language needs This leaves a gap of 371.5 MOE to meet a 1:50 ratio.
 One new school will open in 2024-25, which will also require an additional SLP.
 That request is in the New Schools and School Changes category.
-Proposed Funding Recommended Phase-In Plan for Speech-Language Pathology: Aphase-in approach to staffing for increased caseloads and a gradual transition of contractors to staff positions will be implemented.
+Proposed Funding Recommended Phase-In Plan for Speech-Language Pathology: A phase-in approach to staffing for increased caseloads and a gradual transition of contractors to staff positions will be implemented.
 Funds from contracted services will be repurposed to support the position requests for the 2024-25 school year.
-2024-25: Request 24 MOE (two 12-MOE positions) 2025-26: Request 60 MOE (six 10-MOE positions) 2025-26: Request 60 MOE (six 10-MOE positions) 2026-27: Request 70 MOE (seven 10-MOE positions) 2027-28: Request 70 MOE (seven 10-MOE positions) Strategic Objectives Student Knowledge and Skills and Student Dispositions and Well-Being Budget Adjustments Description MOE Federal Speech-Language Pathologists 24.00 \$ 213,145 Total 24.00 \$ 213,145
+2024-25: Request 24 MOE (two 12-MOE positions) 2025-26: Request 60 MOE (six 10-MOE positions) 2026-27: Request 70 MOE (seven 10-MOE positions) 2027-28: Request 70 MOE (seven 10-MOE positions) Strategic Objectives Student Knowledge and Skills and Student Dispositions and Well-Being Budget Adjustments Description MOE Federal Speech-Language Pathologists 24.00 \$ 213,145 Total 24.00 \$ 213,145